 Q: OK, so maybe my kid doesn’t have a weak immune system, but is there anything I can do to boost immunity anyway?

-A: For any parents who are concerned about the frequency of their children’s illnesses, the most important thing they can do is talk to their health care providers.
-The primary care provider can help differentiate whether a child is experiencing something within the usual realm or something that requires further evaluation.
+A: For parents who are concerned about the frequency of their child’s illnesses, the most important thing they can do is talk to their healthcare professional.
+They can help differentiate whether a child is experiencing something within the normal realm or something that requires further evaluation.
 Secondly, it’s important to make sure you as the parent are doing everything you can to prevent infection.
-One of the best ways to do that is to keep your child’s vaccinations up to date.
-The pneumococcal conjugate vaccine (PCV13), for example, protects kids against 13 different types of Streptococcus pneumoniae bacteria.
-These bacteria are the most common cause of ear infections, sinus infections, pneumonia and meningitis in children.
-The flu vaccine and the COVID-19 vaccine when it’s approved for kids are also great.
-All vaccines are helpful because they train your child’s immune system to recognize these harmful pathogens without experiencing the actual illness.
+One of the best ways to do that is to keep your child’s routine vaccines up to date.
+The pneumococcal vaccines, for example, protect kids against many different types of the Streptococcus pneumoniaebacteria, which is the most common bacterial cause of ear infection, sinus infection, pneumonia and meningitis in children.
+Everyone over 6 months of age should receive the flu vaccine each year.
+COVID-19 vaccines should be kept up to date based on the most recent Centers for Disease Control (CDC) recommendations.
+All vaccines are helpful because they will train your child’s immune system to recognize these harmful pathogens without experiencing the actual illness, and this is the best “boost” you can give to your immune system.

 Mayo Clinic Guide to Raising a Healthy Child